TrelisResearch/Trelis-Assistant/README.md

 ## Getting Started
 Trelis Assistant supports Jupyter Lab 4 and above, simply:
 1. `pip install trelis`
-2. Refresh the page and click on the "Trelis" button in the left toolbar.
+2. Refresh the page and click on the "Trelis" button in the right toolbar.
 3. Follow the link to get an API key.

 **Troubleshooting OR running in a remote/hosted environment:**